iot49/iot49.org/_sources/ide/install.md

 * under edition, select `Development`
 * click the `Wifi + Ethernet` button and enter your WiFi credentials

 Accept the defaults for everything else and hit the `Download balenaOS` button.
-Keep the browser window open.
+Keep the browser window open for checking progress later.

 <span style="font-size:13pt;">2.
 Flash Balena OS to SD Card</span>